GSA/USSM/_pages/marketplace/financial-management.md

                     </h2>
                 </div>

-Standardization increases the likelihood of agency success in adopting modern solutions, improves public sector engagement with industry in procuring and deploying commercial approaches, and avails decision-makers with the data needed to support strategic decision-making in Federal Financial Management.
+Standardization increases the likelihood of agency success in adopting modern solutions, improve public-private partnerships with industry in procuring and deploying commercial approaches, and avails decision-makers with the consistent data needed to support strategic decision-making in Federal Financial Management.

     <ul class="margin-top-2">
                     <li><a href="https://ussm.gsa.gov/fibf-fm/#business_lifecycle" title="Budget Execution" target="_blank">Budget Execution</a></li>